 In online advertising there are two constants.
 One, advertisements are everywhere.
 From ads on social media, to commercials on TV streaming apps like Amazon Prime or Hulu.
 Advertisements are a part of every teens minute-by-minute experience.

 Most of the time, your product won’t be enough to bring a younger person to your site.
-Draw them to your website or social media pages with unique and creative content.
+Draw them to your website or social media pages with creating content that is unique.
 Don’t make it all about selling your product.
-Trust that after they grow to love your company for its witty, interactive content, they’ll come around to giving your product a try on their own terms.
+Trust that after they grow to love your company for its witty, user generated content, they’ll come around to giving your product a try on their own terms.

 Some examples of interactive material to include on your website and social media pages include:

-- Millennials love Instagram.
-Post dynamic photos and interesting videos to urge young people to visit your profile and find your site online.
+- Millennials prefer Instagram.
+Post dynamic photos and interesting video content to urge young people to visit your profile and find your site online.